cortex-js/cortexjs.io/src/docs/compute-engine.md

 </div>

-In addition to definitions from the standard library, you can define your own symbols and functions.
+You can define your own identifiers to complement or replace the standard library.

 ```js
 const ce = new ComputeEngine({